-If you’re injured so that you can’t work, you probably don’t have a lot of excess cash lying around.
+If you’re injured and you can’t work, you probably don’t have a lot of excess cash lying around.
 You need to file a workers’ compensation claim, but an attorney is expensive.
 How can you afford a lawyer when you’re not working?

 Insurance companies have fleets of experienced attorneys and the cash to pay them.
 When you’re up against those odds, you need an experienced attorney of your own to protect your rights.
 For many types of lawsuits, low-income workers can get free legal representation from attorneys (called “pro bono” representation) or legal aid organizations.
 Unfortunately, workers’ compensation attorneys don’t usually work pro bono and legal aid organizations don’t generally accept workers’ compensation cases.